With special reference to creating digital images of philatelic materials

 What About Digital Cameras?

 Many stamp collectors and dealers are interested in creating digital images of their stamps, covers, and other philatelic material.
 There are many uses for these images, including computerized databases, Web pages, and on-line auction listings.
-The process of creating a digital image from a paper document is called scanning.
 The procedure is not all that difficult, but it can be a bit confusing to the newcomer.
 I have gathered some basic information to help you get started creating digital images of your stamps and covers.
-Later, you will be able to print out on whatever printer paper works with your computer.

 Scanners come in a variety of configurations.
 The type you should consider depends on both your planned scanning needs and your budget.